 Red City Hall in Berlin is an attractive building, and a historic one.
-It was used by Nazis and the communists before Berlin and Germany as a whole were reunified.
-The building’s big birthday is coming up.
+It was used by Nazis and the communists before Berlin and Germany were reunified.
+The building’s big birthday is being celebrated this year.

 Berlin’s Red City Hall accommodates the Governing Mayor and the Senate.
 Considering its function for a city state within Germany, the building is rather large.
 It has 247 rooms, almost twice as many as the White House in Washington D.C..
 With 8720 square meters, it is also a lot larger.